Family Office Review 2025:

 In particular, the removal of non-domicile (non-dom) status to a “residence-based” regime now means that individuals have to pay tax on their worldwide income and gains within a certain period.

-This may have put the UK at a disadvantage compared to countries like Italy, which have a more pro-wealth approach to attract the mobile international wealthy, by having significantly longer tax holidays.
+This may have put the UK at a disadvantage compared to countries like Italy, which have a more pro-wealth approach to attract the mobile international wealthy,by having significantly longer tax holidays.
 And now, almost a year on, the country’s specific risks are rising due to increasing regulatory scrutiny and a weakening fiscal regime challenged by low growth, poor productivity leading to reduced tax revenues and pressure on public finances at a time when inflation remains sticky.

 However, as noted by Bloomberg news, many family offices are, for now, staying put.
 This, of course, provides some relief to Chancellor of the Exchequer Rachel Reeves as her “tax the rich” policy has drawn criticism amid several high-profile departures

+of wealthy business people from the UK.
 Family offices face two major challenges.
 On the one hand, with the budget not being revealed until 26 November, they need to consider how best to plan around ongoing and new sanctions as well as restrictions on technology transfers that may affect portfolio allocations and liquidity plus how they meet existing legal and regulatory provisions.
 On the other, is how they help their clients prepare for this new budget.

 The tax changes that may come in the new budget, particularly those related to Inheritance Tax (IHT) reliefs and the introduction of a progressive property tax system along with the limiting of lifetime gifting means that tackling family governance matters has never been more important.
 Relinquishing control of the family business or assets can be an unsettling experience.
 Conversations with the next generation will be required.